carpentries/varnish/README.md

-# Template for Carpentries Lessons
+# Template for Carpentries Lessons (with L2D themes)

 This project is a work in progress template for carpentries lessons adapted from [{pkgdown}].
 There is no need to call this package directly, it is installed